 We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
-Actual revenues failed to meet budgeted revenues by 5% or more, and actual expenditures exceeded budgeted amounts by 5% or more.
+Actual revenues did not fail to meet budgeted revenues by 5% or more, and actual expenditures did not exceed budgeted amounts by 5% or more.